Takayasu arteritis in Child

 No definitive cause of Takayasu arteritis has been identified, but it is thought to be an IgG-mediated autoimmune vasculitis, perhaps triggered by a cross-reacting infectious agent.

 The disease typically presents in the second and third decade of life in females (10:1) of Asian descent.
 It is most prevalent in Japan, Southeast Asia, India, and Mexico but has been found worldwide and in both sexes.
-Incidence is ~2.5 per million.
+Incidence is approximately 2.5 per million.

 For diagnosis, the American College of Rheumatology requires 3 of 6 criteria: